Last Year’s Winner: Eugene Levy, “Schitt’s Creek”

 Notable Ineligible Series: Eugene Levy, “Schitt’s Creek”; Don Cheadle, “Black Monday”; Ramy Youssef, “Ramy”; Bill Hader, “Barry”; Larry David, “Curb Your Enthusiasm”

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Actor in a Comedy Series.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
+Voting for the 2021 Emmys was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race